yasserlhmd/curser2/docs/IMPLEMENTATION_COMPLETE.md

-# Optimization Implementation - Complete ✅
+# Implementation Complete ✅

 ## Summary

+The Task Manager application has been fully migrated and optimized:
+- ✅ **Backend**: Migrated from Express.js to NestJS
+- ✅ **Frontend**: Migrated from Create React App to Next.js
-All 4 phases of the NestJS + Next.js optimization plan have been successfully implemented, leveraging the "batteries included" features of both frameworks to create a highly optimized, type-safe, and performant application.
+- ✅ **Optimization**: All 4 phases of optimization implemented

+The application now leverages the "batteries included" features of both frameworks to create a highly optimized, type-safe, and performant system.

 ---